 - Is free from magnesium stearate, a questionable ingredient added to some supplements to enhance product flow but doesn’t provide any nutritive benefits.

 When looking for a top-quality vitamin K2 supplement, you will notice many brands don’t use MK-7, and if they do, it comes from fermented soy.
-To avoid soy allergens, we chose to use fermented chickpea in our Vitamin D3 & K2 formula.
+To avoid soy allergens, we chose to use fermented chickpea in our Vitamins D3 & K2 formula.

 With our Vitamins D3 & K2 formula, you get optimal absorption in an easy-to-take, one-a-day capsule serving, unlike some other formulas with MK-4.